Worthing (Ta-Tu)

 Francis Tate - Stone Mason

-[ABOVE ] A photograph taken by Worthing stonemason Francis Tate depicting some of the men and boys employed at Tate's Stoneworks (c1885).
-The boy on the right of the picture (seated on the wheelbarrow with the painted inscription "TATE'S STONEWORKS, - NORTH ST") is the employer's son Harry Tate, who was born in London in 1877.
+![]() [ABOVE ] A photograph taken by Worthing stonemason Francis Tate depicting some of the men and boys employed at Tate's Stoneworks (c1885).
+The boy on the right of the picture (seated on the wheelbarrow with the painted inscription "TATE'S STONEWORKS, - NORTH ST") is the employer's adopted son Harry Tate, who was born in London in 1877.
 [Photograph courtesy of Ray George]

-[ABOVE] Harry Tate, Francis Tate's son, pictured at work in his father's stone yard in North Street, Worthing (c1885).
+[ABOVE] Harry Tate, Francis Tate's adopted son, pictured at work in his father's stone yard in North Street, Worthing (c1885).
 Harry Tate is shown carving a cross on a memorial gravestone.
 The provision of cemetery headstones was a speciality of Francis Tate's Stone Works.
 In 1910, Francis Tate fashioned a marble headstone for the grave of Mrs Cora Crippen (aka Belle Elmore) the victim of the notorious wife murderer Dr Hawley Harvey Crippen.
 Harry Tate trained as a stone mason under his father, Francis Tate.
 In 1908, Harry Tate married and settled in West Tarring.
-From 1908 to 1915, Harry Tate is recorded at 'Melbourne', Highdown Avenue, Highfield Road, West Tarring, near Worthing.
+From 1908 until 1942, Harry Tate lived at 'Melbourne', Highdown Avenue, Highfield Road, West Tarring, near Worthing.
 [Photograph courtesy of Ray George] |

 [ABOVE ] An advertisement for Francis Tate, Architectural and Monumental Mason of Stone Yard, North Street, Worthing, which appeared in Long's Worthing Directory of 1892.
 The stoneworks in North Street, Worthing were established in 1864.
 In the 1860s, the proprietor of the stone yard in North Street was Alfred Ovett, a monumental mason.
 Alfred Ovett was still working as a stone mason in Worthing's North Street at the time of the 1881 census, but died six days after the census return was completed.
-In 1881, Francis Tate was employed as a stone mason in London, but sometime in the early 1880s he returned to Sussex and took possession of the stone works in North Street.
-Kelly's Sussex Directory of 1884 lists Francis Tate as a monumental mason in North Street, Worthing.
+When the 1881 census was taken, Francis Tate was employed as a stone mason in London.
+After Alfred Ovett's death, Francis Tate returned to Sussex and purchased Ovett's stoneworks in North Street, Worthing.
+Kelly's Directory of Kent, Surrey and Sussex, published in 1882, records Francis Tate as a "stone and marble, monumental and general mason" with business premises at "The Stone Yard, North Street".
+Kelly's Sussex Directory of 1884 also lists Francis Tate as a monumental mason in North Street, Worthing.
 Subsequent entries in local trade directories describe Francis Tate variously as a monumental mason, sculptor and general stone mason who worked in granite, marble, slate and stone.
 Around 1890, Francis Tate added a marble works to his stone yard in North Street, Worthing.
 Tate called this addition to his stone-working business, The Carrara Marble Works, named after the world famous white marble quarried in the Massa-Carrara region of Italy, north-west of Florence. ( Carrara marble has been used to make monuments and statuary since ancient times.
 The Pantheon and Trajan's Column was made from this marble.
 The Renaissance sculptor Michelangelo carved his giant figure of David from Carrara marble.
 London's famous Marble Arch is a monument constructed from white Carrara marble ).
-Francis Tate's Stone Yard and Carrara Marble Works in North Street produced memorials and cemetery monuments over a period of forty years or more.
+Over a period of ninety years, Francis Tate's Stone Yard and Carrara Marble Works in North Street produced a large number of memorials and cemetery monuments.
 In the 1890s, Tate's Stone Yard was engaged mainly in the production of graveyard memorials in the form of head-stones, crosses, stone tablets and tombs.
 An 1892 advertisement for Tate's Stone Yard declared that Francis Tate's work could "be seen in almost every Churchyard within a radius of twelve miles of Worthing".
 An invoice issued in 1895 gives the cost of one of Tate's cemetery memorials as £34 11s 6d.
 After 1918, Francis Tate's company produced a number of memorials to commemorate those who had lost their lives during the First World War.
 In 1919, Francis Tate & Co. produced the Angmering War Memorial, a monument made from Portland stone.
 The following year, Tate's Stone Yard provided an inscribed pedestal of Portland stone for the life-size bronze figure which surmounted the Worthing War Memorial.
 Francis Tate charged £194 6s 0d. for the production and erection of the memorial cross at Angmering and was paid £400 for his work on the Worthing War Memorial.
 [ABOVE] The unveiling of the Worthing War Memorial on 11th April 1921.
 Francis Tate's company provided the Portland stone pedestal for the Worthing War Memorial. |

 |